microsoft/Phi-3CookBook/md/02.QuickStart/AzureAIStudio_MaaS.md

 MaaS Models as a Service For details on [MaaS Deployment](https://learn.microsoft.com//azure/ai-studio/how-to/deploy-models-serverless?tabs=azure-ai-studio?WT.mc_id=aiml-137032-kinfeylo)

-### How to deploy Phi-3 family of small language models with Azure Machine Learning studio or Azure AI Studio
+### How to deploy Phi-3 family of small language models with Azure Machine Learning studio or Azure AI Foundry

 Maap Models as a Platform for details on [MaaP Deployment](https://learn.microsoft.com/azure/machine-learning/how-to-deploy-models-phi-3?view=azureml-api-2&tabs=phi-3-mini)